Table of Contents

 - FY18-19 Organizational Chart

 Sewer Utility Fund

-The District operates and maintains a sewer utility from mile marker 91 to 106 and on the southern portions of C-905 In North Key Largo and provides services to approximately 9,494 sewer accounts, representing 14,253 EDUs for billing purposes and 16,689.8 for assessment purposes.
+The District operates and maintains a wastewater utility from mile marker 91 to 106 and southern portions of C-905 in North Key Largo.
+It provides service to approximately 10,404 improved parcels and 9,737 accounts are billed monthly, representing 15,096.3 EDUs assessed and 14,410.9 EDUs billed.
 Operating as an enterprise fund, customer charges and assessments pay for the cost of operations and maintenance, debt service, and administrative costs.

 The annual budget is considered one of the most important documents adopted by the District’s Board of Commissioners each year.
 The budget reflects the District’s financial policies for the upcoming year by allocating the sources of funds for District services, and projecting expenditures for those services.